Carex obtusata Lilj.

 Conservation / Management

-Open, undeveloped prairies, especially prairies with sandy soil, seem to be magnets for OHVs (off-highway vehicles).
+Open and undeveloped prairies, especially prairies with sandy soil, seem to be magnets for OHVs (off-highway vehicles).
 This is a class of heavy recreational vehicle that can be very destructive to fragile soils and native vegetation.
 Their use can lead to soil erosion and the invasion of non-native species.
 Exotic sod-forming grasses such as Bromus inermis (smooth brome), Elymus repens (quackgrass), and Poa pratensis (Kentucky bluegrass) are especially damaging; they must be monitored and carefully controlled.

 Conservation Efforts in Minnesota